hyperdefined/EzHomes/README.md

 EzHomes is a super simple homes plugin for Spigot/Paper.
 It works on versions 1.16 and above.
 Players can save locations and teleport to them.

+## Features
+* Works like any other home plugin.
+* Enable/disable GUI for teleporting to homes.
+* Allow players to set a home they will respawn at.
+You can disable this if you don't want it.

 ## Documentation
 Visit the [wiki](https://github.com/hyperdefined/EzHomes/wiki) for help.